- Description of Program

 After an ocean disposal permit has been issued, EC enforcement staff may conduct surveillance and inspections at both the load site and disposal site to ensure compliance with ocean disposal permit conditions.
-For more information on monitoring of disposal sites, click here.
+Information on monitoring of disposal sites is available on-line.

 Under the Disposal at Sea provisions of CEPA two separate sections address emergency situations.